junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Other side effects can be life-threatening, such as severe liver problems, severe tiredness with shortness of breath, skin allergies and rashes, tingling or burning in the hands and feet, and anemia ([page 124](#page-124)).

-If you have serious side effects, see a health worker right away
+If you have serious side effects, see a health worker right away.

 **Preventing HIV right after a person has been exposed to it**